 Augie’s Quest, MDA’s ALS research initiative, is an aggressive, cure-driven effort singularly focused on finding treatments and cures for ALS.
 The devastating disease affects more than 30,000 Americans.
 Fitness pioneer Augie Nieto started Augie's Quest in conjunction with MDA's ALS Division.

 About Life Fitness

-Life Fitness is the global leader in commercial fitness equipment manufacturing.
-The company manufactures and sells strength and cardiovascular equipment under the brand names Life Fitness and Hammer Strength and distributes its equipment in more than 120 countries.
-Headquartered outside Chicago, in Schiller Park, Ill., Life Fitness is a division of Brunswick Corporation (NYSE: BC).
+Life Fitness is the global leader in commercial fitness equipment, as well as game tables and furnishings.
+The company manufactures and sells its well-known strength and cardiovascular equipment under its Life Fitness and Hammer Strength brands.
+It also offers billiards tables, accessories and game room furniture under the iconic Brunswick Billiards brand.
+Life Fitness, Hammer Strength and Brunswick Billiards equipment is distributed to more than 120 countries.
+Headquartered outside Chicago, in Rosemont, Ill., the company is a division of Brunswick Corporation (NYSE: BC).